High Bandwidth Memory (HBM): Why GPUs Need It for Machine Learning

 Why HBM Matters for Machine Learning

-If the memory system cannot supply this data quickly enough, the GPU’s compute units stall, leaving much of the available FLOPs unused.
-HBM ensures that data flows into the GPU at terabyte-per-second speeds, 3.352 TB/s as shown in figure 1 , keeping CUDA and tensor cores busy and enabling efficient scaling to very large models.
+Training deep neural networks involves moving massive amounts of data: the model’s weights (its parameters), activations (intermediate results produced during forward passes), and gradients along with optimizer states (used during backpropagation).
+If the memory system can’t supply this data quickly enough, the GPU’s compute units stall and much of the available FLOPs go to waste.
+HBM ensures data flows in at terabyte-per-second speeds — 3.352 TB/s in the H100 as shown in Figure 1 — keeping CUDA and tensor cores busy and enabling efficient scaling to very large models.

 Technical Background: How HBM Works